 The future of e-commerce is shaping up to be a complex agglomeration of multiple online channels.
-Customers will have more shopping options than ever that go beyond a website, with marketplaces and deals sites as prime examples.
+Customers will have more shopping options than ever that go beyond a retail website, with social commerce, marketplaces and deals sites as prime examples.